Manan-Gandhi/Physio_at_door/README.md

 # Physio_at_door
-In this web portal customer can hire a physiotherapist for any types of exercises like neck pain, knee pain, shoulder pain and many more.
+In this web portal customer can hire a Physiotherapist for any type of exercise like neck pain, knee pain, shoulder pain and many more.

-It can verified profile with Authentic, Genuine and Reliable feedback which helps to you for finding your solution of problems easily.
+It have verified profile with Authentic, Genuine and Reliable feedback which can help you to find your solution for any Physio problem in easy way.

-Pateint can find easily physiotherapist nearby their home.
+Pateint can easily find physiotherapist nearby their home.

-Introduction :

-It is a Web-Site for search best physiotherapist to recover patient faster.
-It is very helpful to those patient who are not able to move .
-The patient can book an appointment with  physiotherapist.
+It is a Web-Site for searching best physiotherapist to recover your pain faster.
+It is very helpful for those patient who are unable to move.
+The patient can book an appointment with physiotherapist very easily.

 # Installation